fatalaijon/gorilla-game/README.md

 ## Customize the Game

-You can easily customize the game by changing the values of some constants.
+You can customize the game by changing the values of some constants.
+Comments in the files describe the meaning of each constant.

-* Want a bigger canvas or more gravity?
+* Change canvas size or gravity.
 Edit `game_constants.py`.
-* Want different building colors and heights?
+* Modify building colors, sizes, or heights.
 Edit the constants in `building.py`.

-Comments in the files describe the meaning of each constant.

 ## Changes to Starter Code